 Chemistry is above average in terms of popularity with it being the #51 most popular degree program in the country.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 College Factual reviewed 3 schools in Louisiana to determine which ones were the best for degree seekers in the field of chemistry.
-When you put them all together, these colleges and universities awarded 237 degrees in chemistry during the 2020-2021 academic year.
+Combined, these schools handed out 244 degrees in chemistry to qualified students.

 Your choice of chemistry school matters, so we have put together these rankings to help you make your decision.
 We derive our Best Overall Chemistry School rankings by rolling up our degree-level rankings after weighting them by the number of degrees awarded at each school.